SCP002/m3u_merge_astra/README.md

   Press Ctrl + V to paste modified config back to astra.
   Click `Save`.

-* To see the progress of removing dead inputs from streams when `streams.remove_dead_inputs` is enabled, run program with `--logLevel 5` or higher.
+* When `streams.remove_dead_inputs` is enabled, progress of removing dead inputs from streams is printed every 30 seconds.

 ## Program config settings